Hemodialysis: Medical uses

 Hemodialysis is the choice of renal replacement therapy for patients who need dialysis acutely, and for many patients as maintenance therapy.
 It provides excellent, rapid clearance of solutes.

 A nephrologist (a medical kidney specialist) decides when hemodialysis is needed and the various parameters for a dialysis treatment.
 These include frequency (how many treatments per week), length of each treatment, and the blood and dialysis solution flow rates, as well as the size of the dialyzer.
 The composition of the dialysis solution is also sometimes adjusted in terms of its sodium, potassium, and bicarbonate levels.
-In general, the larger the body size of an individual, the more dialysis he/she will need.
+In general, the larger the body size of an individual, the more dialysis they will need.
 In North America and the UK, 3–4 hour treatments (sometimes up to 5 hours for larger patients) given 3 times a week are typical.
+For some patients, nephrologists may suggest an incremental approach, especially for those with substantial residual kidney function at the time of dialysis initiation.
+With "incremental hemodialysis", the initial dialysis prescription begins with fewer and/or shorter sessions per week—usually one or two 3 hour session—and gradually increases frequency and duration as kidney function declines.
+Four sessions per week may be prescribed for larger patients, as well as patients who have trouble with fluid overload.

-Twice-a-week sessions are limited to patients who have a substantial residual kidney function.
-Four sessions per week are often prescribed for larger patients, as well as patients who have trouble with fluid overload.
-Finally, there is growing interest in short daily home hemodialysis, which is 1.5 – 4 hr sessions given 5–7 times per week, usually at home.
+There is growing interest in short daily home hemodialysis, which is 1.5 – 4 hr sessions given 5–7 times per week, usually at home.
 There is also interest in nocturnal dialysis, which involves dialyzing a patient, usually at home, for 8–10 hours per night, 3–6 nights per week.
-Nocturnal in-center dialysis, 3–4 times per week, is also offered at a handful of dialysis units in the United States.
+Nocturnal in-center dialysis, 3–4 times per week, was first described more than 40 years ago, and is offered at some dialysis units.